-The inclusion of discards improves the consistency in the matrix compared to the landings-at-age.
-The ages of full recruit appears to be between ages 7 to 9 compared to 12 or 13 for the landings-at-age matrix.
+The inclusion of discards improves the consistency in the

+matrix compared to the landings at age.
+The ages of full recruit appears to be between ages 7 to 9 compared to 12 or 13 for the landings at age matrix.

-Comparisons of the ratio-at-age between observed and the calculated values (1976 - Halliday et al., 1989; 1984 - Chouinard and Metuzals, MS 1985; 1980 -Cliche, MS 1981) show that: (1) the range of ages where discarding occurs is quite similar between the calculated and empirical methods of estimation; and (2) the calculated percentage discarded declines much more gradually than the empirical values (Fig. 5).
-The percentage discarded calculated is substantially higher in both years from age 8 or 9 onward.
-This suggests that the length range used (1 to 39 cm) may be somewhat too broad, resulting in more discards estimated at length between 30 and 39 cm than there should be, and hence more fish being assigned to the older age groups than should be.
-This in turn might account for the apparent over-estimation of the overall percentage discards by number compared to the empirical observations.
+Comparisons of the ratio at age between observed and the calculated values (1976 - Halliday et al. 1989, 1984 - Chouinard and Metuzals 1985, 1980 - Cliche 1981) show that: 1) the range of ages where discarding occurs is quite similar between the calculated and empirical methods of estimation; 2) the calculated % discarded declines much more gradually than the empirical values (Figure 5).
+The % discarded calculated is substantially higher in both years from age 8 or 9 onward.
+This suggests that the length range used (1 to 39 cm) may be somewhat too broad - resulting in more discards estimated at length between 30 and 39 cm than there should be and hence more fish than should be being assigned to the older age groups.
+This in turn might account for the apparent over-estimation of the overall % discards by number compared to the empirical observations.

 The method is heavily dependent on the scaling factor.
-It has been observed that RV surveys do not seem to capture as high a percentage of the older age-classes compared to the commercial fleet (A. Sinclair, Canadian Department of Fisheries and Oceans, Quebec Region, pers. comm.).
+It has been observed that RV surveys do not seem to capture as high a percentage of the older age classes compared to the commercial fleet (A. Sinclair, Canadian Department of Fisheries and Oceans, Quebec Region, pers comm.).
 If so, the scaling factor would be biased upward and the total number of discards would be overestimated.

-Ideally, one should calculate the discards in each unit area separately and sum these for the estimate of discards at age.
-To do this, one could apply the selectivity ogive to the research population in each area and then scale the length frequency by the landings in each area to get the catch.
+Ideally, one should the calculate the discards in each unit area separately and sum these for the estimate of discards at age.
+To do this one could apply the selectivity ogive to the research population in each area and then scale the length frequency by the landings in each area to get the catch.
 Unfortunately, the number of samples taken is insufficient to have separate analyses by sex, gear type, time period and unit area.
 Such an analysis would involve splitting roughly 5,000 to 15,000 lengths taken per annum into 106 cells.
 At present, sampling is barely sufficient to account for the three major gear groupings, sex differences and growth from one half of the year to the next.

-On the other hand, empirical studies may underestimate the amount of discarding because fishermen involved in a study are likely to consciously or unconsciously fish to reduce the number of small fish that they catch when government personnel are watching (G. Chouinard, Canadian Department of Fisheries and Oceans, Gulf Region, pers. comm.).
+On the other hand, empirical studies may under-estimate the amount of discarding because fishermen involved in a study are likely to consciously or unconsciously fish to reduce the number of small fish that they catch when government personnel are watching (G. Chouinard, Canadian Department of Fisheries and Oceans, Gulf Region, pers comm.)

-It is difficult to evaluate how sensitive the method is to change in discarding practices because the available empirical studies do not vary greatly in the amount of discarding (46 to 68%).
-However, the results do seem to track the changes consistently (empirical studies - 68% in 1976, 46% in 1980, 62% in 1984 versus calculated estimate - 76% in 1976, 46% in 1980, 62% in 1984).
-A possible test of the sensitivity of the model would be to use RV and commercial landings and discard data from fisheries where discarding is thought to be infrequent, such as in Div.
-4T cod.
-Preliminary results of applying the model to cod in Div.
-4T suggest that the model is sensitive enough to given reasonable estimates of discarding in this type of fishery.
+It is difficult to evaluate how sensitive the method is to changes in discarding practices because the available empirical studies do not vary greatly in the amount of discarding (46 to 68 However, the results do seem to track the changes \$). consistently (empirical studies - 68% in 1976, 46% in 1980, 62 % in 1984 versus calculated estimate - 76% in 1976, 46 % in 1980, 62% in 1984) A possible test of the sensitivity of the model would be to use RV and commercial landings and discard data from fisheries where discarding is thought to be infrequent, such as in NAFO Division 4T cod.
+Preliminary results of applying the model to NAFO Division 4T cod suggest that the model is sensitive enough to give reasonable estimates of discarding in this type of fishery.